 Step 1: Earn a high school diploma.
 This is usually a minimum educational requirement at many loan companies.

-Step 2: Earn a higher level degree.
-It’s highly recommended to graduate with at least an associate’s degree in a related subject, like finance, banking or business.
+Step 2: Earn a higher-level degree.
+It’s highly recommended to graduate with at least an associate degree in a related subject, like finance, banking or business.
 This allows you to have the basic concepts of financial management and banking practices down.

 Step 4: Obtain employment.
-To become a loan processor, you will want to start working at places like credit unions, mortgage lenders and banks.
-From there you will want to receive on-the-job training.
-It is recommended to obtain computer software, communication and information processing skills.
+To become a loan processor, you’ll want to start working at places like credit unions, mortgage lenders and banks.
+From there, you’ll want to receive on-the-job training.
+It’s recommended to obtain computer software, communication and information processing skills.